Tim Dobbins: College career

 At Iowa State University, Dobbins earned all Big 12 honors in his senior season.
 He led the Cyclones to the Houston Bowl in 2005 and to the Independence Bowl in 2004.
 He played under coach Dan McCarney.
-He went to Community College at Copiah-Lincoln Community College in 2002-2003.
+He went to Community College at Copiah-Lincoln Community College in 2002–2003.
 Made all MACJC Team both years.

 Professional career

-2006 NFL Draft

-Dobbins was selected 151st overall in the 5th round of the 2006 NFL Draft by the Chargers.

 San Diego Chargers

-Dobbins entered the 2007 season as the first linebacker off the bench behind Stephen Cooper and Matt Wilhelm.
-In the 2007 NFL Draft, A. J. Smith added some more competition to the linebacking corps with the additions of Anthony Waters and Brandon Siler.
+Dobbins was selected 151st overall in the fifth round of the 2006 NFL draft by the Chargers.
+He entered the 2007 season as the first linebacker off the bench behind Stephen Cooper and Matt Wilhelm.
+In the 2007 NFL draft, A. J. Smith added some more competition to the linebacking corps with the additions of Anthony Waters and Brandon Siler.

 Miami Dolphins

-Dobbins was included in a trade during the first round of the 2010 NFL Draft that sent him to the Miami Dolphins.
+Dobbins was included in a trade during the first round of the 2010 NFL draft that sent him to the Miami Dolphins.
 After one season in Miami, he was released on August 1, 2011.

 Houston Texans

 On August 6, 2011, Dobbins signed with the Houston Texans.

 During the divisional playoff game against the Baltimore Ravens, Dobbins stuffed Ray Rice on fourth-and-goal to preserve a goal-line stand.
-However, the Texans lost 20-13.
+However, the Texans lost 20–13.

 After starting linebacker Brian Cushing tore his ACL in week 5 of the 2012 season, Dobbins took his spot in the starting lineup.

 In week 10 against the Chicago Bears, Dobbins illegally hit Bears quarterback Jay Cutler, giving him a concussion.
 On November 14, 2012, Dobbins was fined $30,000 for the illegal hit against Cutler.

 Dobbins was released by the Texans on October 22, 2013.